T26X0/CommandSender/README.md

     An explanation of installation and use will definitely appear here
 </h3>
 <h6>
-    Be sure to include photos of installation and use
+    Make sure to include photos of installation and usage
 </h6>

 <div>